Santa Clara Broncos men's basketball

-Santa Clara has a long history of basketball success, having appeared in 11 NCAA Tournaments and 6 National Invitational Tournaments and producing a number of both collegiate All-Americans and NBA players.
-The 2010–11 team won the 2011 CollegeInsider.com Tournament, and the 2012–13 team won the 2013 College Basketball Invitational.
-They are currently the only team to have won a CBI and a CIT.
+Santa Clara has a long history of basketball success, having appeared in 11 NCAA Tournaments and 7 National Invitational Tournaments and producing a number of both collegiate All-Americans and NBA players.
+The Broncos have competed in the NIT in three of the last four seasons.
+In the 2022 and 2023 seasons produced a first round draft pick in the NBA draft, Jalen Williams and Brandin Podziemski.

-More recently, the Broncos have returned to the NIT in both 2022 and 2023.

 History

 Basketball made its inauspicious debut at Santa Clara in 1904 with a 9–7 victory over Alameda High School.
 Later that year, Santa Clara played its first intercollegiate game, a loss to the University of the Pacific, then located just down the road from Santa Clara.
 Early schedules composed of high school and YMCA opponents gave way to wholly intercollegiate schedules, and by 1916, the Broncos were matching up with teams like Stanford, USC, and Nevada, in addition to traditional arch-rivals San Francisco and St. Mary's.
-Santa Clara has long been blessed with a series of long-tenured coaches; since 1935, only seven different men have coached the Broncos.
+Santa Clara has long had a series of long-tenured coaches; since 1935, only seven different men have coached the Broncos.

 The first long-tenured coach of Santa Clara was Harlan Dykes, who led the team to a 101–48 record.
 Much like the university football team, the Broncos played many home games in San Francisco, both at Kezar Pavilion and at the Civic Center.

 More sustained success for Santa Clara came under Head Coach George Barsi, whose tenure spanned from 1935 to 1945.
 Barsi was a graduate of Santa Clara in 1930.
 Barsi's "Magicians of the Maplewood" included future Warriors Head Coach Bob Feerick as well as Santa Clara's first All-American, Ralph "Toddy" Giannini.
 The Broncos dazzled crowds in excess of 20,000 at Madison Square Garden and defeated City College of New York and La Salle University by 20 points apiece during an exhibition match-up.
 Santa Clara was among the first teams to shoot one-handed or run the fast break.

-Some of Santa Clara earliest basketball stars, like Bruce Hale, Dick O'Keefe, and Stan Patrick, played in the NBL, the forerunner to the modern NBA.
+Some of Santa Clara's earliest basketball stars, like Bruce Hale, Dick O'Keefe, and Stan Patrick, played in the NBL, the forerunner to the modern NBA.

 Following the post-war period, former Santa Clara star Bob Feerick returned to coach the Broncos.
 Under his guidance, the Broncos advanced to the 1952 Final Four, as well as Elite Eight trips in 1953 and 1954.
 Santa Clara forward Ken Sears appeared on the cover of the new Sports Illustrated in December 1954, becoming the first basketball player, college or pro, to do so.
 After leading the Broncos back to the NCAA tournament in 1960, Feerick left Santa Clara in 1962 to coach the NBA's San Francisco Warriors, who had just relocated from Philadelphia.